Jianping Yao

-Jianping Yao is currently a Distinguished University Professor and University Research Chair, and previously Director of the Ottawa-Carleton Institute for Electrical and Computer Engineering, at the University of Ottawa, and also an author of over 600 scientific papers.
-He is Editor-in-Chief of IEEE Photonics Technology Letters.
+Jianping Yao is currently a Distinguished University Professor and University Research Chair, and previously Director of the Ottawa-Carleton Institute for Electrical and Computer Engineering, at the University of Ottawa, and also an author of over 700 scientific papers.
+He was Editor-in-Chief of IEEE Photonics Technology Letters from 2017 to 2021.
 Dr. Yao is known for his original contributions to microwave photonics.
 He is a Fellow of the Institute of Electrical and Electronics Engineers, the Optical Society, the Canadian Academy of Engineering, and the Royal Society of Canada.